-Visiting the Vatican Museums is a unique experience due to its fascinating history.
-Some of the most powerful people in Western history would have admired the same art pieces that you are going to admire while there.
+Visiting the Vatican Museums is a unique experience because of its fascinating history.
+Some of the most powerful people in Western history would have admired the same art pieces in the Vatican that you’re going to admire there.

-In certain rooms like the Borgia Apartments, you will walk through Pope’s bedroom and other rooms where scandalous activities such as murder took place.
-This is why I highly recommend a Vatican guided tour to not only learn about what you see but also what you can’t see.
+In certain rooms, like the Borgia Apartments, you’ll walk through the pope’s bedroom as well as rooms where murder and other scandalous activities took place.
+If you visit on your own, you may not find out about these interesting historical details while you’re actually there.
+This is why I highly recommend a guided Vatican tour, so you not only learn about what you can see but also what you can’t see.

-Rodrigo Borgia was a Spaniard from Aragon and was elected pope in 1492.
-He also happened to be the nephew of a previous pope Callixtus III.
-The main cause for the rumors was quite simply the Borgia pope had children.
+Rodrigo Borgia was a Spaniard from Aragon who was elected pope in 1492.
+He also happened to be the nephew of a previous pope, Callixtus III.
+The main cause for the rumors was quite simply that the Borgia pope had children.
 Among them were the beautiful Lucrezia Borgia and the sometimes cruel Cesare Borgia.

 6. Room of the Sibyls

 This is the first room you’ll see as you descend the stairs from the floor above.
 According to legend, it was in this room that a horrible crime took place in the year 1500.
 Cesare Borgia, the firstborn son of the pope, killed the 21-year-old husband of his sister Lucrezia.

 Rumor has it that insane jealousy led him to commit the crime.
 It was also in this room, shortly after the death of his father the pope, that Cesare was imprisoned by the new Pope Julius II.